Go to page content

 • Tai chong (LR3, 太沖): On the dorsum of the foot, in the depression proximal to the first metatarsal space.

 Though cystic fibrosis is not curable, it is possible to manage symptoms with modern medicine supported by traditional remedies.
-Share this with your loved ones who may be suffering from the condition to help relieve their symptoms.
+Share this with your loved ones who may be suffering from the condition to help relieve their symptoms and make living with cystic fibrosis bearable.

 References